cometadata/reconcile-pkp-beacon-journals-w-openalex-affiliation-metadata/README.md

 # Reconcile PKP Beacon Journals with OpenAlex Affiliation Metadata

-This is a COMET enrichment and curation workflow pilot project.
-Go to the [Pilot Projects Overview Board](https://github.com/orgs/cometadata/projects/14) to see all of the pilots.
+This is the code repository for the COMET enrichment project: 'Improve Affiliations Parsing of Journal Articles'.
+Refer to the [Project Hub](https://docs.google.com/document/d/1OXN8-ZxZwJrzwA6EraSwfCjXx0eFJx2jmzter1hgx6M/edit?usp=drive_link) for a full description of the project and information on getting involved.

 ## Objective

 Evaluate the accuracy of the metadata currently held in OpenAlex (extracted via GROBID PDF parsing) for a selected group of journals hosted on the PKP platform.

-## Getting Involved

-COMET is in the process of setting up a Github space for ideas and feedback from the COMET community.
-In the meantime, get involved by:
-* providing input on the project at [the pilot project epic](https://github.com/cometadata/reconcile-pkp-beacon-journals-w-openalex-affiliation-metadata/issues/6)
-* viewing the project's progress at the [Project Board](https://github.com/orgs/cometadata/projects/11)
-* contributing topics about this pilot by opening an issue in this repo, or
-* contacting COMET's Project Lead, Dione Mentis, at [dione.mentis@datacite.org](mailto:dione.mentis@datacite.org)